openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-nfc.md

 **Error Description**

-The page state of the application reading the card was incorrect during interface invocation; the page was not in the foreground.
+When calling the interface, the page state of the application reading the card was incorrect (page not in foreground).

 **Possible Causes**

-1. The page state of the application reading the card was incorrect; the page was not in the foreground.
+The page state of the application reading the card was incorrect (page not in foreground).

-**Resolution Steps**
+**Handling Steps**

-1. Only allow the interface to be called from the application's foreground page.
+1. Only allow calling this interface from application pages in the foreground.

 ## 3100203